curioustorvald/partband/Elegant Image Gallery Using Partitioned Container Bands.md

 - Main panel paired with vertically stacked sub-panels
 - Ideal when B and C are portraits or squares
-- Rule H variant optimized for three-column layouts
+- Rule H variant optimised for three-column layouts

 ### **Rule E1: Columnar Quad Grid**